LexiFi/dead_code_analyzer/docs/optional_arguments/code_constructs/TOTAL_APP.md

 > [!TIP]
 > Alternatively, we could have kept the same `int option` type for `~x` and
 > updated its use in `sum ~x` by `sum ~x:(Some x)`, without changing the body of
 > `sum`.
-Anyway, making the argument optional implies changes in either the use
+Anyway, making the argument mandatory implies changes in either the use
 > or the definition of the function.
 Otherwise the compiler would reject the
 > code with a message like :
 > ```